danielmgauthier/danielmgauthier.github.io/_posts/2020-01-21-custom-control.md

 Kind of like this, but better.
 {:.caption}

-Why do I want these things?
-Because just THINK of how much fun it’ll be.
+Why do I want these things, you ask?
+Because I think the end result will be rather amusing.
 Let's do it for the whimsy.

 🛒💨💨💨